FimGroup/fim/Readme.md

 * Provide application level lifecycle management
 * Start/Stop with the whole application
+* Name property: physical application that provides environment for businesses running on
+    * Name convention: same as path format

 #### Container

 * Contains all components for a specific tenant/app/business
 * Maintains lifecycle of tenant/app/business
+* Name property: container name or business name that defines a set of business flows
+    * Name convention: same as path format

 #### FlowModel